zzymyn/Git-Law/Marriage Act 1961.md

   **authorised celebrant** means:

+  (a)  in relation to a marriage proposed to be solemnised in Australia:

-  (a)  a minister of religion registered under Subdivision A of Division 1 of Part IV; or
+   (i)  a minister of religion registered under Subdivision A of Division 1 of Part IV; or

-  (b)  a person authorised to solemnise marriages by virtue of Subdivision B of Division 1 of Part IV; or
+   (ii)  a person authorised to solemnise marriages under Subdivision B of Division 1 of Part IV; or

+   (iii)  a marriage celebrant; or

-  (c)  a marriage celebrant.
+   (iv)  a religious marriage celebrant; or

+  (b)  in relation to a marriage proposed to be solemnised in accordance with Division 3 of Part V:

+   (i)  a chaplain; or

+   (ii)  an officer (within the meaning of the Defence Act 1903 ), other than a chaplain, authorised by the Chief of the Defence Force under section 71A to solemnise marriages under that Division.

   **celebrant registration charge**: see subsection 39FA(1).